rustwasm/wasm-bindgen/guide/src/wasm-bindgen-test/browsers.md

 wasm-pack test --headless --chrome --firefox --safari
 ```

+If you wish to use a custom WebDriver, e.g. to test an older version of a
+browser, use the environment variables detailed in [the
+appendix](#configuring-which-browser-is-used-1).

 ## Configuring Headless Browser capabilities

 Add the file `webdriver.json` to the root of your crate.
 Each browser has own